rustyb/dt106ers.com_jekyll/_posts/2010-01-12-dublin-city-draft-development-plan-officially-on-display.md

 >
 > *   is clean, green, compact and connected
 > *   has an innovative, smart economy
-> *   contains sustainable neighbourhoods & communities
+> *   contains sustainable neighbourhoods &amp; communities

 There is plenty of information on the website and i encourage anyone to go and look at this website as the information is very accessible to anyone who wishes to find out more about the draft development plan.